Install Imply Private on Kubernetes

 kubectl cp <custom-file-path> <manager-pod-name>:/mnt/var/user/<file-name>

-To get a file into the container that will survive a Pod restart there are two options.
+There are two options to get a file into the container that will survive a Pod restart.
 The first is to create a custom image based on the official Imply Manager Docker image.
-To accomplish this, you can create a Dockerfile
+To accomplish this, create a Dockerfile as follows:

-is created the custom image can be built using the Docker CLI.
+Once the Dockerfile is created, you can build the custom image using the Docker CLI.
 An example command would look like:

 docker build -f <path-to-Dockerfile> -t myorg/manager:<date> <folder-containing-custom-file>